vic7z/esp32Util/README.md

 See CLAUDE.md for complete version history.

-## License

-Open source - use and modify as needed.

 ## Credits

 Built for ESP32-C3 with Arduino framework.
-Uses U8g2 graphics library and Adafruit NeoPixel library.
+Uses U8g2 graphics library and Adafruit NeoPixel library and claude code